belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` ok, so first let's start by the front - no other way around it, we need to encrypt everything and use SSL and HTTPS

 `RPE` Right, SSL is secure , it's easy to configure - generally less than 10'.
-But keeping it safe and running smoothly requires a *lot of work* - it's an art in itself.
+But keeping it safe and running smoothly requires a *lot of work*...

 `DPL` Yes, it's heavy.
-It's something you will do only once a year and if you fail you take all your clients down but you don't know it.
+It's something you will do only once a year and if you fail you take all your clients down but you don't even know it.
 I'm not even talking about a compromised or leaked certificate.

-`RPE` Ok so with SSL we are safe
+`RPE` Ok, but let's say we did that...
+We're good now, right ?
+SSL we are safe

 `DPL` BTW, who spotted it?
 SSL it outdated.
 It's TLS now :)